WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 the expanded symlink.
 This allows you to specify a 'default' WebHare installation for a checked out soure tree.

 ### WEBHARE_BASEPORT
 The base port number for various connections.
 If not set, assumed to be 13679.
+The following ports are offset from this number:
+- `+5` (13684) - Trusted port - we trust `X-Forwarded-*` headers
+- `+6` (13685) - OpenSearch
+- `+7` (13686) - Reserved for OpenSearch dashboard
+- `+9` (13688) - Rescue port.
+Serves an unencrypted webinterface even if the webserver configuration cannot be processed

 ### WEBHARE_DTAPSTAGE
 Lock the DTAP stage.
 Must be one of 'production', 'acceptance', 'test' or 'development'.
 If not set, configurable in WebHare.